CodeIgniter CDN integration

 • If your website embeds custom fonts then please first enable CORS for them.

-• Before you take any steps please make sure that your CDN domain is ready-to-use here.
+• Before you take any steps please make sure that your CDN Service Domain is ready-to-use here.

 Create CDN Static service